Did you just search, “sell my land quickly for cash?” Well, we buy land!

 However, if you sell to us, we will pay for all closing costs.

 How much will I pay in closing costs if I were to sell my land to you?

-The actual amount of taxes we will pay and remain at our original offer amount depends on the parcel and its other characteristics, the closing costs involved, as well as the price of the property and our estimation of the market value.
+The actual amount of back taxes we can pay and remain at our original offer amount depends on the parcel and its other characteristics, the closing costs involved, as well as the price of the property, and our estimation of the market value.

 How long does it take to close on land?

-If you sell to us, we can close in a week.
+Alternatively, if you sell to us, we can sometimes close in a week.